pandyke/bot-log-mining/README.md

 ## Log Merger

-The file `log_merger.py` merges the...
+The file `log_merger.py` merges XES-parsed bot logs with corresponding business process event logs.
+It uses business process event logs from the `data` folder and XES-parsed bot logs from the `results` folder.
-The resulting DataFrames are saved to the folder `results`.
+The resulting merged logs are saved to the `results` folder.
+As input attributes the name of the connecting attribute in the business process event log as well as the name of the connecting attribute in the bot log are needed and can be configured in the file.
 To run the file, execute the following command:
 ```
 python3 log_merger.py